 So, they're dancing humans that will somehow look like dancing cats?

-That's the plan, apparently.
-In fact, Hamilton Tony winner Andy Blankenbuehler is attached (taking over for the previously reported Wayne McGregor) as choreographer, so we can presume that yes, we will actually see some variation of those iconic (if slightly disturbing) feline-human hybrids twirling about.
+That's the plan.
+In fact, Hamilton Tony winner Andy Blankenbuehler is attached (taking over for the originally reported Wayne McGregor) as choreographer, so we'll see some variation of those iconic (if slightly disturbing) feline-human hybrids twirling about.

 Whoa, slow down there.
-The cats of Cats will indeed be the size of...cats.
-Just like in the stage production, oversized set pieces (furniture, kitchen appliances, boots, milk jugs, floating tires, etc.) will help create the illusion of a cat's perspective.
+The cats of Cats are indeed the size of...cats.
+Just like in the stage production, oversized set pieces (furniture, kitchen appliances, boots, milk jugs, etc.) help create the illusion of a cat's perspective.

 I’ve worn out the cast recording.
-Are there going to be new songs?
+Are there any new songs?

 Is there any footage yet?